robert-richardson-1/Richardson-Data-Science-Portfolio/README.md

 ## Introduction!
 - This semester at the University of Notre Dame, I am taking an intro to data science course.
 Through this course, I plan on gaining technical skills in the world of data science and analysis, as well as creating many projects to test and hone these skills.
 In this repository, I will hold my future projects, which will include: EDAs, visualizations, and models.
-- As of 4/19/27 I have created projects showcasing the following skills:
+- As of 5/6/27 I have created projects showcasing the following skills:
    - Palmer's Penguins Data Exploration: **`Streamlit`, `Pandas`, and `Python`**
    - Tidy Data Project: **data cleaning, tidy data principles, and `Jupyter notebook`**
    - Machine-Learning Streamlit App: **supervised classification models, hyperparameter tuning, confusion matrix and ROC curve visualizations, and train/test splitting**
+   - Unsupervised Machine-Learning Streamlit App: **unsupervised learning, dimensionality reduction, silhouette scoring, hyperparameter tuning, and interactive web app deployment**
 - This is only a handful of the visualizations that I have had input on this semester.
 Every Visualization from every project that I have completed can be found in the "view_visualizations" Jupyter Notebook file located in the "Projects" folder.

 ## Completed projects